PUBLISHER GARY S. SMOLKER’S COMMENTS:

 Previous posts also discuss quintessential experiences I have had in New York City, in New Orleans, in Chicago, in Toronto, in Paris, in Prague, in London, Moscow, Vienna, Rome, Cairo, Alexandria, Athens, and in Istanbul.

-Previous posts discuss what I have learned and experienced with respect to down to earth challenges such as (a) losing weight, (b) coping with the glut of available information regarding health and wellness, (c) dealing effectively and efficiently with the practices of the medical profession and (d) changing diet and lifestyle instead of taking pills to prevent heart attacks, strokes, diabetes and cognitive impairment, (e) getting along with other people, (f) understanding how other people think, understanding what makes other people tick, and learning through interacting with them how personalities interact.
+Previous posts discuss what I have learned through my own personal experience with respect to down to earth challenges such as (a) losing weight, (b) coping with the glut of available information regarding health and wellness, (c) dealing effectively and efficiently with the practices of the medical profession and (d) changing diet and lifestyle instead of taking pills to prevent heart attacks, strokes, diabetes and cognitive impairment, (e) getting along with other people, (f) understanding how other people think, understanding what makes other people tick, and learning through interacting with them how personalities interact.